 - Receive the national and state publications.

-- Participate in the California Competitive Recognition Events (CRE) Program.
+- Participate in the California Students Taking Action with Recognition (STAR) program.

 - Participate in leadership training conferences beyond the local level.